 Photo Credit: Ron Russek

-Jorge Gonzalez (2-3) started for the Goldeyes and took the loss, allowing nine earned runs on seven hits in four and one-third innings.
+Joey Gonzalez started for the Goldeyes and took a no-decision, allowing four earned runs on seven hits in four and one-third innings.
 Gonzalez walked three and struck out two.

 The Goldeyes will continue to monitor the reopening of the Canada/US border and assess a potential return to Shaw Park in 2021.

 In the coming weeks, Winnipeg Goldeyes staff will contact ticket holders with more information and appreciate everyone’s patience and understanding.